milessabin/spray-json-shapeless/README.md

 You should now have a .ensime file in the root of your project.
 You can also specify ENSIME configuration settings from your sbt build file, check the [manual](http://aemon.com/file_dump/ensime_manual.html#tth_sEc3.1.1) for how to do that.

-__3) Create Project__

-In Emacs, execute M-x ensime-config-gen. Follow directions in the mini-buffer to create a .ensime file for your project..

 __5) Start ENSIME__

-Execute M-x ensime
+From inside Emacs, execute M-x ensime
-You only need to do this once per project.

 ## Developer Quick Start